sini-mary/Dashboard_/README.md

 # UrbanVerde IoT Dashboard

-This project has been created using Next js, and it showcases how UrbanVerde Dashboard looks like. is built using Next.js, ensuring a fast and responsive web application.
+This project has been created using Next js, and it showcases how UrbanVerde Dashboard looks like.

 ### Getting Started